KarolDuracz/scratchpad/OpenCL via ASUS with GT540M/demo1-4/README.md

 <br /><br />
 But there are more questions here about how the driver itself works...
 In here I learned how to use API and docs and how to use DLL to do that.
 Even that requires a better explanation of what I was doing here, but not now.
 I'm just posting what's there for now. <br />

-This kernel is probably running and it's doing 99% of the GPU utilization.
+This kernel is probably works and it's doing 99% of the GPU utilization.
 And it raises the temperature to ~80 C.  (https://github.com/KarolDuracz/scratchpad/blob/main/OpenCL%20via%20ASUS%20with%20GT540M/demo1-4/Project12_opencl/Project12_opencl/main.cpp#L228)

 ```
 // default :